 The Project Area contains a mix of dryland and irrigated agricultural use, rangeland, transmission and electrical infrastructure, and undeveloped areas.
 Based on available historic aerial imagery, the land use in the Project Area has been consistent with current conditions for at least the past 30 years (Google Earth 2022).
 As a result, historical use of organic and inorganic fertilizers, pesticides, or herbicides has likely occurred in agricultural production areas in the Project Area.
 The application of fertilizers, pesticides, and herbicides is assumed to have occurred according to manufacturer guidance, in a relatively uniform and generally consistent manner typical of agricultural practices.
 The concentrations of fertilizers and pesticides are likely to be similar to other dryland and irrigated agricultural operations.
-Risks to human health and the environment associated with soil disturbance during Project development are assumed to be low and similar to those associated with agricultural operations, and pesticides pose little to no concern of adverse environmental impact with respect to Project development.
+Risks to human health and the environment associated with soil disturbance during Project development are assumed to be low and similar to those associated with agricultural operations such as tiling.
+Therefore, potential past applications of fertilizer, herbicides, and pesticides pose little to no concern of adverse environmental impact with respect to Project development.